eapostol/minimalES6-v01/README.md

 **(should show the files and folders of the cloned repo)**

-6 (b).
-If you are cloning using github desktop...
+6. (b) If you are cloning using github desktop...

 - Click on the **Clone or Download** button.
 - Choose **Open in Desktop**.